oryxetmar/code-journal/README.md

 - I wanted to start reaching out to anyone i know or could be referred to by friends that is in the realm of tech
 - clearly after my v disapponting attempt to submit what i thought was not that difficult of a project ... no rush on finding any sort of anything else in lieu of practicum goals if i cant do any of this java stuff yet!! agh.

+### important

+/ is the root of the current drive;
+    ./ is the current directory;
+    ../ is the parent of the current directory.

+# 02-08-22

+## JS Time

+- i am playing catch-up, shocker

+### Todays Goals

+- take down the first two classes of JS
+- tmr take down the next two and understand project due on wednesday
+- thank god i have no work tmr